Anatomy of a Love Seen: Plot

 Everyone is happy that they can move to the next shot.
 Zoe and Mal have a moment together and Zoe questions her why Mal left her.
 Mal explains her reason but Zoe is still upset and they end up arguing which prompts Kara and Anne to intervene, this finally leads to Kara revealing that there was no broadcast deal and that Kara was amazed to see Zoe and Mal fall in love with each other six months ago on the same set.
 She wanted Zoe and Mal to get back together and prove that love does exist.
 Kara then ends up canceling the shoot and packs up.
 Anne follows and demands to know the whole truth as she had worked for 15 years with Kara.
 Anne also tells her that she wanted Kara to notice her efforts.
 Kara then replies that Anne has always done an amazing job and that she is Anne's biggest fan.
 Anne then tells Kara that she loves her and kisses Kara (which surprises her).

 Mal and Zoe continue to argue, and Zoe tells Mal that she is exactly like her mother.
 This upsets Mal, who locks herself in the restroom.
 Zoe apologizes for what she said and tries to console her, but Mal does not give in.
 Zoe then leaves the studio and sits in the middle of the road.
 Mal then comes searching for her and the two end up staring at each other with tears in both of their eyes.

-The film concludes with a flashback scene to six months earlier where both Mal and Zoe fell in love with each other after filming their lovemaking scene and that they went home and made love to each other (for real and off-camera) for the first time.
+The film concludes with a flashback scene to six months earlier where both Mal and Zoe fell in love with each other after filming their sex scene and that they went home and had sex with each other (for real and off-camera) for the first time.